vbg/ceph-ansible-learnings/README.md

     - **$ rm -rf /var/lib/ceph**
     - **$ rm -rf /var/run/ceph**

-* **NOTE** - The above paths and commands are for containerised deployment on CentOS7 for nautilus
+* **NOTE** - The above paths and commands are for containerised deployment on CentOS7 for nautilus.
+Also, if OSDs have been created and then the error occurs, please remove all LVs, VGs, PVs created by ceph-ansible before restarting the installer..